top of page

 Vanessa Saunders is a writer living in New Orleans.
 She teaches as a Professor of Practice at Loyola University New Orleans.
 She was the editor-in-chief of Helium Journal from 2013 to 2016.

-Her writing has appeared in Seneca Review, Sycamore Review, Los Angeles Review, Nat.
+Her writing has appeared in Writer's Digest, Writer's Chronicle, Seneca Review, Sycamore Review, Los Angeles Review, Nat.
 Brut, Entropy, PANK, Passages North, Stockholm Review of Literature and other journals.
-She is at work on a novel of magical realism about whiteness and a book-length prose poem about the ethics of authorship.